 Let’s say that a traveler submits only a PDF of the final credit card receipt from a hotel stay.
 This won’t have any information about added costs like meals charged to the room.

-Having clear requirements for expense report documentation (such as itemized receipts and invoices), can help dissuade hidden purchases and keep travel on budget and on policy.
+Having clear requirements for expense report documentation (such as itemized receipts and invoices) can help dissuade hidden purchases and keep travel on budget and within policy.

 5. Find travel spending trends